Nationals top Astros in Game 7 to win 1st World Series title - WHIZ News

 But the incredible path these wild-card Nationals with the curly W logo took, well, no one could have imagined.

-Because in one topsy-turvy week, they put aside the pain of past playoff failures.
+Because in one topsy-turvy week, they put aside the pain of past playoff failures and upended heavily favored Houston.
+Quite an ending to a season that began back in February with the Nationals and Astros working out side-by-side at the spring training complex they share in Florida.

 “Resilient, relentless bunch of guys,” manager Dave Martinez said.
 “They fought all year long.”